 As the second most used animal in research, it is apparent that zebrafish can be used to research many different areas of human and animal health.
-These versatile fish are particularly useful for studying early-stage development because they lay transparent eggs outside of the body, allowing scientists to study the embryos development without using invasive methods.
+These versatile fish are particularly useful for studying early-stage development because they lay transparent eggs outside of the body, allowing scientists to study the embryo's development without using invasive methods.

 Zebrafish also possess a very special ability; they can repair damaged heart muscle after various types of heart injury.
-Zebrafish are one of the most important animal models for developmental and regenerative biology of the heart, because of their ability to regenerate cardiomyocyctes.
+Zebrafish are one of the most important animal models for developmental and regenerative biology of the heart, because of their ability to regenerate cardiomyocytes.
 For this reason, scientists are trying to identify the specific molecules that are responsible for this remarkable ability and hope that one day we may be able to mend our own “broken hearts”.

-Zebrafish are also used in cancer research, particularly skin cancer which they can develop naturally.
+Zebrafish are also used in cancer research, particularly skin cancer, which they can develop naturally.

-In some cases, the use of zebrafish is seen as a 3R’s replacement.
+In some cases, the use of zebrafish is seen as a replacement method.
 Animal research regulations state that you must use the “least sentient animal capable of providing meaningful insight” for your research projects.
 Therefore, some types of studies that historically used mice or rats are now carried out in fish, as they are considered less sentient than these often-used rodents.
 In part, it is because of this method of replacement that fish have become such popular research animals in the last decade.

 How are the fish looked after?

-The use of animals in research is highly regulated, an important part of that regulation is ensuring the animals are housed and cared for correctly.
-In the laboratory, zebrafish are housed in groups unless isolation is required for specific study or for quarantine purposes.
+The use of animals in research is highly regulated, and an important part of that regulation is ensuring the animals are housed and cared for correctly.
+In the laboratory, zebrafish are housed in groups unless isolation is required for a specific study or for quarantine purposes.
 Zebrafish are housed in large aquatic systems with many small tanks (as seen in the image below).
 The fish tanks are attached to a large filtration system that is usually so big it requires its own room!
 In most laboratories, zebrafish are fed live foods (small freshwater organisms) as these are considered the healthiest and most natural form of food that can be provided.

 Whilst it is not stated in the regulations, it is considered good practice to provide zebrafish with environmental enrichment in the form of live or fake plants and rocks.

-See www.AnimalResearch.info on fish and zebrafish.
-RSPCA has issued guidance on the housing and care of zebrafishand Fish for Science is an excellent university website for anything on research using zebrafish.
+Fish for Science is an excellent university website for anything on research using zebrafish.